codurance/site/src/_posts/2019-12-30-backstopjs-tutorial.md

 backstop init
 ```

 First we install BackstopJS (NPM alternative: `npm install -g backstopjs`) and then create the folder where our container expects to find the configuration (so change this as you like, but ensure it's consistent with the Docker Compose volume).
 Then we open the folder and initialise a BackstopJS config there.
 This creates a few files; `backstop.json`, and `backstop_data/engine_scripts`.
 The engine scripts are basic defaults that determine how to run the browser emulator.
-Unless you're doing something very esoteric you shouldn't need to change most of them.
-But `engine_scripts/cookies.json` is worth noting; it allows you to enter faked cookies into the browser emulator, this can be useful to send a token to an authenticated web service.
+Unless you're doing something unusual you shouldn't need to change most of them.

 Before going any further, create a `.gitignore` in your BackstopJS folder with the following entries: